k-nearest-neighbor/m-school/src/app/post/why-do-we-keep-using-a-dated-gpt-4-benchmark-score/page.md

 {% inlineimg src="/why-do-we-keep-using-a-dated-gpt-4-benchmark-score/nice-eval-table.jpg" caption="Code LLama benchmark performance.
 (The GPT-4 score is actually much higher)." attribution="Meta AI" attributionHref="https://ai.meta.com/blog/code-llama-large-language-model-coding/"/%}

 I see some people calling this disingenuous, so I wanted to figure out what was going on.
-From what I can tell, the chart is reporting the **67.0** HumanEval score from the introductory **GPT-4 Technical Report** {% ref text="(OpenAI 2023)" href="https://arxiv.org/abs/2303.08774" /%} in March 2023:
+From what I can tell the chart is reporting the **67.0** HumanEval score from the introductory **GPT-4 Technical Report** {% ref text="(OpenAI 2023)" href="https://arxiv.org/abs/2303.08774" /%} in March 2023:

 {% inlineimg src="/2308-code-llama/gpt4-p7-t2.png" caption="Pg.7 of the GPT-4 Technical Report.
 Mar 15." attribution="(OpenAI 2023)" attributionHref="https://arxiv.org/abs/2303.0877"/%}